matmerr/prometheus-collector/otelcollector/docs/publicpreviewdocs/rashmi/ama-metrics-settings-readme.md

 If you'd like to customize any of the default targets to filter out the metrics by their names you can edit the settings under 'default-targets-metrics-keep-list' in this [configmap](https://github.com/Azure/prometheus-collector/blob/main/otelcollector/configmaps/ama-metrics-settings-configmap.yaml) (or edit if you have already created it).
 By default we ingest only minimal metrics as required by dashboards, rec.rules & alerts.

-RashmiTBD: - Read about ingestion volume control & customizations [here](https://github.com/Azure/prometheus-collector/blob/temp/documentation/otelcollector/docs/publicpreviewdocs/vishwa/minimalingestionprofile.md)
+Read about ingestion volume control & customizations [here](https://github.com/Azure/prometheus-collector/blob/temp/documentation/otelcollector/docs/publicpreviewdocs/vishwa/minimalingestionprofile.md)

 This setting is per job, for example kubelet is the metric filtering setting for the default target - kubelet.
 Specify if you'd like to filter IN metrics collected for the default targets using regex based filtering.